flant/nginx-http-rdns/README.md

 Internally, in server's or location's "if", module works through rewrite module codes.
-When any enabling directive (rdns on|double) is executed for the first time, it enables lookup and makes a break to stop executing further directives in this "if".
-After the lookup is done, directive in "if" is executed for the second time, without any breaks.
+When any enabling directive (rdns on|double) is executed for the first time, it enables DNS lookup and makes a break (to prevent executing further directives in this "if").
+After the lookup is done, directives in "if" using rewrite module codes are executed for the second time, without any breaks.
 Disabling directive (rdns off) makes no breaks.

 Core module resolver should be defined to use this directive.